 Taking Action

-All other waterbodies will benefit from the implementation of basic measures as part of each organisation’s annual work programmes.
-This implementation process will facilitate a collaborative approach across agencies, where activities are being undertaken in line with the integrated catchment management approach and it will present opportunities for agencies to learn from one another.
-This will allow for the development of an evidence base on approaches and actions that are successful in restoring and protecting water quality.
+All other water bodies will benefit from the implementation of basic measures as part of each organisation’s annual work programmes.
+This process supports a collaborative approach across agencies, with activities delivered in line with integrated catchment management.
+It also creates opportunities for organisations to learn from one another and helps build an evidence base on actions that successfully restore and protect water quality.

-You can find updates on the progress in Areas for Action on catchments.ie and LAWaters.ie
+You can find updates on the progress in each Area for Action on catchments.ie.
+To see updates, follow the instructions outlined below.

-1. How to find your AFA – Name Search
+1. Find your Area for Action – Name Search

 This method is best for those who already know the name of their PAA.
 Catchments.ie provides a search function to allow you to easily list PAA’s of interest.
 From this screen you will be able to: